gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy protested,
 but the rabbit had already shouldered her rifle.

-A sign stood in front of the domeed building, but time and weather had long since erased whatever it had once said.
+A sign stood in front of the domed building, but time and weather had long since erased whatever it had once said.
 There was just enough room between the double doors for Thoughtful to squeeze through.
 The children followed single file.